watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Service Function Controller
 Service Function Controller is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
-To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and {{!I-D.draft-watal-idr-bgp-ls-sr-service-segments-enabler}}, and defines the following parameters:
+To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and TODO: draft-watal-idr-bgp-ls-sr-service-segments-enabler, and defines the following parameters:

 * Behavior: End.AN
 * SID: the SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.